Biden's to-do list on foreign trip: Rally allies against COVID, Putin

 He said that Biden and Erdogan, who have known each other for many years now, were looking forward to having a “business-like” opportunity to have a broad review of bilateral ties.

-Reporting by Andrea Shalal, Humeyra Pamuk and Steve Holland; Writing by James Oliphant; Editing by Heather Timmons and Peter Cooney
+Reporting by Andrea Shalal, Humeyra Pamuk, Steve Holland and Trevor Hunnicutt; Writing by James Oliphant; Editing by Heather Timmons, Peter Cooney and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.